 The “Look Like I Don’t Belong Here” person

 It’s about a million degrees most days in Orlando but this person will no doubt be in jeans and a jumper.
-Or maybe a short dress (no good for boarding those rides) and stilettos.
-Whatever their attire, this person will radiate an air of disinterest and you’ll wonder why they have paid so much money to be there at all.
+Or maybe a short dress and stilettos – not great for getting on and off attractions.
+Whatever their attire, this person will radiate an air of disinterest and you’ll wonder what they’re doing there at all.

 The Military Planners

 These are the rope-droppers.
-They made their Advanced Dining Reservations and FastPasses weeks in advance and will take full advantage of Extra Magic Hours.
+They made their Advanced Dining Reservations and Disney FastPass+ selections weeks in advance and will take full advantage of Extra Magic Hours.
 They know where to go and when to go there, and yes they will be wearing clothes themed to the park they are in!
-They will snack on their way to attractions and there will be no time for whimsical staring at The Castle.
+They will snack on their way to attractions and there will be no time for whimsical staring at Cinderella Castle.
 They have a laminated checklist and they are not afraid to use it.

-And I am not ashamed to admit this is 100% me when I’m at Disney World!
+And I am not ashamed to admit this is 100% me when I’m at Walt Disney World Resort!

 Which type of Disney visitor are you?